Did you end up at this blog post because you were looking for more information about the Hardcore on the Floor calendar for Peloton? Great.

 Final thoughts on the Hardcore on the Floor calendar for Peloton

-So, should you wait until the new calendar comes out to get started with Hardcore on the Floor?
+So, should you wait until the new calendar comes out or a new month to get started with Hardcore on the Floor?

 This is a popular question in the HCOTF Facebook group.

 Or rather a popular sentiment: “I’m waiting until next month to get started on the calendar.”

 That was me, too, when I was thinking about starting.